s194050/Second-Semester-Notes/Foundation of Dis. Sys/Week 4 - P2P.md

 		* If a neighbour is down, establish a new edge
 	* Gives large design flexibility, but comes at the cost of maintenance
 * P2P Systems needs to allow it to churn
+* What is churn in P2P systems?
+	Churn in P2P systems refers to the continuous change in the membership of peers (nodes) in a peer-to-peer network.
+It occurs when peers join or leave the network, resulting in a dynamic and unpredictable topology.
+Churn can affect the performance and reliability of P2P systems, as it can cause instability, increase latency, and reduce data availability.
+Therefore, P2P systems need to be designed to handle churn efficiently and maintain system functionality despite changes in the network's membership.

 ### Topologies